 There is a CGU, namely Public Finance, which represents the operating entity within the business segment "retail and commercial banking businesses" identified by the Group.
-The recoverable amount of the CGU at each subsequent reporting date is determined based on the value-in-use using the present value of cash flows.
+The recoverable amount of the CGU at each subsequent reporting date is determined based on the value-in-use using the present value of cash flows at a discount rate of 8.5% (2022: 8.1%) taking into account the expected operating synergy, profitability and growth of businesses.
 The cash flow projections are based on financial plans approved by management and assumed growth rates are used to extrapolate the cash flows beyond 5 years.
-The financial projection considers the sustainability of business growth, stability of core business developments, long-term economic cycle, availability of financial resources for business expansion and compliance with regulatory capital and liquidity requirements, and achievement of business targets extrapolated from a track record of financial results.
-Management's financial model assumes an average growth rate of 2.8% (2021: 3.0%) per annum from the sixth years taking into account long-term gross domestic product growth and other relevant economic factors.
-A discount rate of 8.1% (2021: 6.9%) is used based on the pre-tax weighted average cost of capital plus an appropriate risk premium specifically relating to the CGU at the date of assessment.
+The financial projection considers the sustainability of business growth, stability of core business developments, long-term economic cycle, availability of financial resources for business expansion, compliance with regulatory capital and liquidity requirements, and achievement of business targets extrapolated from historical financial results.
+Management's financial model assumes an average growth rate of 2.8% (2022: 2.8%) per annum for the CGU from the sixth years taking into account long-term gross domestic product growth and other relevant economic factors.

-No impairment loss has been recognised in respect of goodwill for the years ended 31 December 2022 and 31 December 2021 as its value-in-use exceeded its carrying amount.
+No impairment loss has been recognised in respect of goodwill for the years ended 31 December 2023 and 31 December 2022 as its value-in-use exceeded its carrying amount.

-CUSTOMER DEPOSITS AT AMORTISED COST 28.
+28. CUSTOMER DEPOSITS AT AMORTISED COST